diekhans/intronProspector/docs/intronProspector.1.md

 Find putative intron junctions in a RNA-Seq alignment.
 The *readaligns* file maybe in SAM, BAM, or CRAM format and does not need to be sorted or indexed and maybe streamed.
 If omitted, stdin is used.

-This program allows for calling splice junctions indebtedness of the alignment program.
-It maybe used in a pipeline, copying the alignment file on `stdin` to `stdout`.
-It can sit between an aligner outputting SAM and `samtools` to convert to BAM/CRAM.
+This program allows for integrating splice junction calling into an alignment pipeline.
+Pass-through mode copys the alignment file on `stdin` to `stdout`.
+It can then sit between an aligner outputting SAM and `samtools` that converts to BAM/CRAM.

 Options
 -------